PIAA Boys’ Swimming: Blue Mountain’s Powers caps career with silver in 100 freestyle

 Powers’ high school career came to an end with a silver-medal performance in the 100 freestyle finals.
 Indiana’s Preston Kessler edged Powers by eight-hundreths of a second to grab the gold, with Kessler being clocked at 43.28 and Powers finishing in 43.36.

-“It was definitely a great race,” Powers said afterwards.
+“It was definitely a great race,” Powers said afterward.
 “I definitely knew it was going to be a great race coming into it.

 “Good competition … I’ve been versus him all four years.
 It was going to take everything I had to win this race, but it wasn’t enough.
 It was still really exciting.”